PulseWaves/Specification/specification.rst

   Must be zero.

 Size:
-  The byte-aligned size of attributes from Version to and including Description.
+  The byte-aligned size of attributes from "Version" to and including "Description".

 Offset from Optical Center to Anchor Points:
   Specifies a constant temporal offset in picoseconds between the optical center and the anchor point.
 If the value is 0, anchor point and optical center coincide.
 Otherwise the optical center of a pulse can be found by "walking" backwards from its anchor point as many units of its direction vector as specified here (a conversion step may be necessary in case that anchor point and direction vector are not in a Euclidean coordinate system).
 If the value is  0xFFFFFFFFFFFFFFFF there is no constant temporal offset between the optical center and the anchor point.
 In this case the optical center cannot be "reached" from the anchor point by "walking" a constant mutliple of the direction vector.